ChaoLi977/DeepMitosis/README.md

 ### Installation

 1.Install the Caffe framework.

-2.Install the py-faster-rcnn and train the DeepDet model on 2012 MITOSIS dataset 3.Install the FCN (fully convolutionnal networks) to train the DeepSeg model on 2012 MITOSIS dataset, and then deploy DeepSeg on 2014 MITOSIS dataset.
+2.Install the py-faster-rcnn and train the DeepDet model on 2012 MITOSIS dataset.

+3.Install the FCN (fully convolutionnal networks) to train the DeepSeg model on 2012 MITOSIS dataset, and then deploy DeepSeg on 2014 MITOSIS dataset.

 4.Train a DeepVer model using the detection results produced by DeepDet on 2014 MITOSIS dataset.